FabianSchuetze/weakly-supervised/README.md

 MODEL = Supervised(N_GROUPS, PROCESSING, weakly_supervised=True)
 ```

 Datasets
 --------
-The module so far has been tested with the PennFudanDataSet and the Vaihingen
+The module so far has been tested with the PennFudanDataSet, the Vaihingen
-2D dataset.
-For a detailed description of how to integrate these two dataset
+2D dataset, Coco 2014, and Pascal VOC 2007.
+For a detailed description of how to integrate these datasets
 into the current code, please go to the data [folder](./data/README.md)